 Continuing Education Requirements

-All registrants must complete at least twelve Continuing Education Program Hours (CEPH) per calendar year.
+All active registrants must complete at least twelve Continuing Education Program Hours (CEPH) per calendar year.
 All 12 CEPH must include the study of subjects related to your profession and be pertinent to the health, safety, and welfare of the public.